jenkinsci/templating-engine-plugin/docs/concepts/framework-overview/bottom-up.md

 2. Duplicated pipelines introduce uncertainty that common processes are followed
 3. Complexity becomes difficult to manage

-#### Requires Onboarding Each Team Individually
+#### Onboarding Each Team Individually

 When pipelines are built on a per-application basis, it leaves organizations with two choices.
-Either you need a developer on every team who knows how to write pipelines aligned with organizational standards or you need a centralized team onboarding application teams to a pipeline.
+Either you need a developer on every team who knows how to write pipelines aligned with organizational standards, or you need a dedicated pipeline team onboarding application teams to a pipeline.

 The first choice often isn't super viable - developers should focus on the problem that they're best suited to solve: developing applications.
 Even if all the software developers *could* write their own automated pipelines, it becomes very challenging to ensure these pipelines follow required compliance checks.

-The second choice requires that you scale the centralized team to meet the number of teams that need support.
+The second choice requires that you scale the dedicated pipeline team to meet the number of application teams that need support.
 This is often prohibitively expensive.

 #### Standardization & Compliance

 When pipelines are built on a per-application basis, it becomes extremely challenging to be confident that teams throughout the organization are following approved software delivery processes aligned with cyber compliance requirements.

-Furthermore, for more tightly governed environments, the idea of a developer being able to modify the Jenkinsfile on their branch to perform a deployment to production is a threat vector that introduces unacceptable risks.
+Furthermore, for more tightly governed environments, the idea of a developer being able to modify the Jenkinsfile on their branch to perform a deployment to production is a threat vector that introduces unacceptable, unnecessary risks.
 Mitigating this risk requires very mature monitoring and correlation across systems.

 #### Complexity